bamf-health/aimi-kidney-ct/README.md

 #### Run inference on IDC Collections

 This model was run on CT scans from the TCGA-KIRC collection.
-The AI segmentations and corrections by a radioloist for 10% of the dataset are available in the liver-ct.zip file on the zenodo record #Add link
+The AI segmentations and corrections by a radioloist for 10% of the dataset are available in the liver-ct.zip file on the [zenodo record](https://zenodo.org/record/8352041)

 You can reproduce the results with the [run_on_idc_data](run_on_idc_data.ipynb) notebook on google colab.